Gorongosa National Park, Moçambique - Things to Do in Gorongosa National Park

 Where to Stay

-Chitengo Camp within the park
+Chitengo Camp (main park accommodation)

-Explore Gorongosa Camp
+Explore Gorongosa Tented Camp

-Beira city hotels as base
+Beira city hotels (day trip base)

 Food & Dining